zer0def/nginxinc-kubernetes-ingress/docs/content/overview/product-telemetry.md

 - **Services** Number of Services referenced by VirtualServers, VirtualServerRoutes, TransportServers and Ingresses.
 - **Ingresses** The number of Ingress resources managed by the NGINX Ingress Controller.
 - **IngressClasses** Number of Ingress Classes in the cluster.
+- **Policies** Number of policy resources managed by NGINX Ingress Controller
 - **GlobalConfiguration** Represents the use of a GlobalConfiguration resource.

 ## Opt out